mastodon/documentation/content/en/admin/scaling.md

 ### Why you might need PgBouncer {#pgbouncer-why}

-If you start running out of available Postgres connections (the default is 100) then you may find PgBouncer to be a good solution.
+If you start running out of available PostgreSQL connections (the default is 100) then you may find PgBouncer to be a good solution.
 This document describes some common gotchas as well as good configuration defaults for Mastodon.

-Note that you can check “PgHero” in the administration view to see how many Postgres connections are currently being used.
+Note that you can check “PgHero” in the administration view to see how many PostgreSQL connections are currently being used.
 Typically Mastodon uses as many connections as there are threads both in Puma, Sidekiq and the streaming API combined.

 ### Installing PgBouncer {#pgbouncer-install}